javascript-tutorial/en.javascript.info/9-regular-expressions/08-regexp-character-sets-and-ranges/article.md

 alert( "alice15@gmail.com".match(/[^\d\sA-Z]/gi) ); // @ and .
 ```

-## No escaping in […]
+## Escaping in […]

-Usually when we want to find exactly the dot character, we need to escape it like `pattern:\.`.
-And if we need a backslash, then we use `pattern:\\`.
+Usually when we want to find exactly a special character, we need to escape it like `pattern:\.`.
+And if we need a backslash, then we use `pattern:\\`, and so on.

-In square brackets the vast majority of special characters can be used without escaping:
+In square brackets we can use the vast majority of special characters without escaping:

-- A dot `pattern:'.'`.
-- A plus `pattern:'+'`.
-- Parentheses `pattern:'( )'`.
+- Symbols `pattern:. + ( )` never need escaping.
-- Dash `pattern:'-'` in the beginning or the end (where it does not define a range).
+- A hyphen `pattern:-` is not escaped in the beginning or the end (where it does not define a range).
-- A caret `pattern:'^'` if not in the beginning (where it means exclusion).
+- A caret `pattern:^` is only escaped in the beginning (where it means exclusion).
-- And the opening square bracket `pattern:'['`.
+- The closing square bracket `pattern:]` is always escaped (if we need to look for that symbol).

-In other words, all special characters are allowed except where they mean something for square brackets.
+In other words, all special characters are allowed without escaping, except when they mean something for square brackets.

-A dot `"."` inside square brackets means just a dot.
+A dot `.` inside square brackets means just a dot.
 The pattern `pattern:[.,]` would look for one of characters: either a dot or a comma.

 In the example below the regexp `pattern:[-().^+]` looks for one of the characters `-().^+`: